rust-lang/book/src/ch13-01-closures.md

 After calling closure: [1, 2, 3, 7]
 ```

-Note that there's no longer a `println!` between the definition and the call of
+Note that there’s no longer a `println!` between the definition and the call of
 the `borrows_mutably` closure: when `borrows_mutably` is defined, it captures a
 mutable reference to `list`.
-After the closure is called, because we don't use
+After the closure is called, because we don’t use
 the closure again after that point, the mutable borrow ends.
 Between the
-closure definition and the closure call, an immutable borrow to print isn't
+closure definition and the closure call, an immutable borrow to print isn’t
-allowed because no other borrows are allowed when there's a mutable borrow.
+allowed because no other borrows are allowed when there’s a mutable borrow.
 Try
 adding a `println!` there to see what error message you get!

 If you want to force the closure to take ownership of the values it uses in the
-environment even though the body of the closure doesn't strictly need
+environment even though the body of the closure doesn’t strictly need
 ownership, you can use the `move` keyword before the parameter list.
 This
 technique is mostly useful when passing a closure to a new thread to move the
 data so it’s owned by the new thread.
 We’ll have more examples of `move`